ORGANIZED COURSES

 But no family office, no matter how expert, operates on its own.
 The same is true for a legacy family.
 Surrounding the family and its family office is a complex eco-system of employees, friends, advisors, institutions and other sources of guidance and practical support on matters great and small.
 Understanding and managing both the family office and ecosystem are critical elements to the long term of a family.

-Wealth Structuring and the Operating Principles of Wealth Preservation
+Asset Structuring and the Principles of Wealth Preservation

 There are countless reasons why individual families lose their wealth, but many of them can be avoided with careful structuring of wealth, and putting in place proven practices to protect the wealth once properly structured.